 When informing parents of an event, they will be informed in advanced of the schools decision about photography.

-2.2.4 If general shots are to take place such as at a school event, visitors will be warned in the invitation and other publicity so that general consent is implied by attendance.
+2.2.4 If general shots are to take place such as at a school event, visitors will be advised in the invitation and other publicity so that general consent is implied by attendance.

-2.2.5 Only images of children suitably dressed will be allowed to reduce the risk of images being used inappropriately.
+2.2.5 Only images of students suitably dressed will be allowed to reduce the risk of images being used inappropriately.
 Special consideration will be given to photographs taken during PE (sports day) and swimming.

-2.2.6 Parents and carers in the school assisting children to dress or change for performances or activities will not be allowed to take photos or videos during this time.
+2.2.6 Parents and caregivers in the school assisting students to dress or change for performances or activities will not be allowed to take photos or videos during this time.

-2.2.7 Parents/guardians will be prompted with a verbal announcement at the start of the event that any images must be taken for personal use only.
-They will be reminded that such images must not be sold or be put on social media.
+2.2.7 Parents/ caregivers will be prompted with a verbal announcement at the start of the event that any images must be taken for personal use only.

 2.2.8 Photography and video filming will be limited to designated areas.